jc21/dnsrouter/README.md

 4. `dnsrouter` returns the answer to the DNS client

 _Note: This is a trick example.
 The domain matching regex will match `*.myoffice.com` but not `myoffice.com`_

+*Requesting DNS for `mail.example.com`*

+1. DNS client connects to `dnsrouter` and asks for `mail.example.com`
+2. `dnsrouter` matches with the 1st _internal_ rule
+3. `dnsrouter` returns the answer value to the DNS client with the A/AAAA/MX/TXT record as requested

 ## Building